Blog

 Emerging Markets Supported by Numerous Tailwinds

 Furthermore, emerging markets are supported by a 9.4% weakening of the US dollar in 2025, which is expected to continue into 2026.
 This typically benefits EM currencies, with the Brazilian real, Colombian peso and Taiwanese dollar among the strongest performers this year.
-EM bond spreads are also near some of their highest levels.
 Emerging markets continue to maintain healthier debt levels than developed markets (69% versus 109% of GDP in 2024), while simultaneously offering stronger GDP and earnings growth projections.

 Higher Growth in EMs Combined with Healthier Debt Levels